Mary Kitson Clark: Personal life

 During her involvement in the 1929 excavations in Palestine, Kitson Clark met her future husband Derwas James Chitty (1901–1971); he was also an archaeologist and an Anglican priest.
 On 5 July 1943, she married Chitty.
 Together they had one child, a daughter.
 They then lived in Upton, Berkshire, where he served as its vicar.
 After he retired from full-time ministry in 1968, they lived in Llangwnnadl, Caernarfonshire, Wales.
 Her husband died in 1971 after a "domestic accident".
 In her obituary in The Independent it stated that after his death "Mary was much comforted by her strong Christian beliefs".

 On 1 February 2005, Kitson Clark died at Môr Awel, Llangwnnadl, at the age of 99.
 Her funeral and a Requiem Mass were held at St Gwynhoedl's Church in Llangwnnadl on 5 February 2005.

 Honours

 On 13 January 1938, Kitson Clark was elected a Fellow of the Society of Antiquaries of London (FSA): at the time of her death she was the "last surviving fellow elected before the Second World War".
 In 1985, a conference was held in her honour by British Romanists; the proceedings of this conference were later published as Recent Research in Roman Yorkshire: studies in honour of Mary Kitson Clark (Mrs Derwas Chitty) (1988).

+In 2024 Mary Kitson Clark was nominated by the Yorkshire Philosophical Society to be one of the "York Trailblazers".
+The trailblazers are celebrated by local artists responding to biographical information about leading figures in York's history, and presenting their artistic responses on a series of sculptures shaped like Tansy beetles around the city.
+Mary Kitson Clark's tansy beetle sculpture was installed in the York Museum Gardens, next to the Yorkshire Museum, and was designed by Sian Ellis.